Russia Tailor-made tours 2022 | 50 Degrees North

 Russia is an ethnically, culturally and architecturally diverse place to visit, with a variety of options to explore it.
-Tailor-made Russian tours and Volga River cruises suit travel between the two main cities, St. Petersburg and Moscow.
+Tailor-made Russian tours and Volga River cruises suit the leisure traveller with limited time, visting the two main cities, St. Petersburg and Moscow.

 Expedition voyages both in the Russian Arctic and the far-east of Kamchatka provide a comfortable way to see the outer edges of the Russian empire.